 1. Use strengthening products

-It doesn’t matter if your hair is thick, thin, wavy, curly or straight—anyone can get split ends.
+It doesn’t matter if your hair is thick, thin, wavy, curly or straight — anyone can get split ends.
 They happen when the outer layer of the hair cuticle breaks down, exposing the delicate inner structure and leaving it extra-vulnerable to damage.
 Why does it happen?
 Lack of moisture and nutrients is one reason.
 Remedy that by using a strengthening shampoo and conditioner such as the Avalon Organics Biotin B-Complex line, fortified with wheat protein, saw palmetto, vitamin E and biotin that nourish, thicken and soften hair.
+If hair dye is making your strands brittle, dull and dry, strengthen it with Naturtint Nutrideep Multiplier Protective Cream – it’s formulated to lock in color, moisture and shine.
+For a deeply hydrating and fortifying treatment, try Nubian Heritage Grow & Strengthen Treatment Masque, with Indian hemp, tamanu and monoi oils for moisture and keratin and bamboo for extra strength and volume.

 2. Take care when combing